Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

 Coop Requirements

-These rules might cover factors like the minimum size of the coop, the materials used in the coop, and setback distances from neighboring properties.
+These rules might cover factors like the minimum size of the coop, the materials used in the coop, the coop heater in winter, and setback distances from neighboring properties.

 Health and Safety

-Some areas and municipalities might ask you to get regular check-ups for your backyard chickens to keep them happy and healthy and prevent diseases.
+Some areas and municipalities might require regular check-ups for backyard chickens to keep them happy and healthy and prevent diseases.

 Also, they may require proper vaccination to ensure the well-being of the chickens and the surrounding environment.